abargnesi/book_basic/README.md

 ## Sending a message

-Ruby objects are mutable, which messages (e.g. methods) they respond to can change at run-time.
+Ruby objects are mutable.
+Objects can respond to messages (e.g. methods), in a dynamic fashion, and you can change this at run-time.

 ```ruby
 my_obj = Object.new